ray-project/ray/doc/source/rllib-concepts.rst

 Building Policies in PyTorch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Defining a policy in PyTorch is quite similar to that for TensorFlow (and the process of defining a trainer given a Torch policy is exactly the same).
-Here's a simple example of a trivial torch policy:
+Here's a simple example of a trivial torch policy `(runnable file here) <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/custom_torch_policy.py>`__:

 .. code-block:: python